 Table 1 presents the outcomes of the proposed method, while Table 2 summarizes the results from the Traditional Method, providing a direct comparison of their performance.
-To further validate the proposed method, a largescale analysis was conducted on 10,000 inputs representing diverse task sizes.
-The results of this evaluation are depicted in Figs. 13-18, illustrating the application of various membership functions and their integration with Mamdani's fuzzy logic system.
-Fig. 13 demonstrates the application of Algorithm 1 with the triangular membership function, showcasing its precision and effectiveness in task size classification.
+To further validate the proposed method, a large-scale analysis was conducted on 10000 inputs representing diverse task sizes.
+The results of this evaluation are depicted in a series of figures, illustrating the application of various membership functions and their integration with Mamdani's fuzzy logic system.
+Fig. 13 demonstrates the application of the first algorithm with the triangular membership function, showcasing its precision and effectiveness in task size classification.
 Fig. 14 extends this by integrating the triangular membership function with Mamdani's fuzzy logic system, highlighting the enhanced classification results achieved through fuzzy inference rules.
-Similarly, Fig. 15 illustrates the application of Algorithm 2 with the trapezoidal membership function, emphasizing its ability to manage overlapping task ranges effectively.
+Similarly, Fig. 15 illustrates the application of the second algorithm with the trapezoidal membership function, emphasizing its ability to manage overlapping task ranges effectively.
 Fig. 16 complements this by applying Mamdani's fuzzy logic system to the trapezoidal membership function, producing refined and interpretable outcomes.

-Moving to Algorithm 3, Fig. 17 depicts the implementation of the Gaussian membership function, highlighting its smooth and continuous classification capabilities.
+Moving to the third algorithm, Fig. 17 depicts the implementation of the Gaussian membership function, highlighting its smooth and continuous classification capabilities.
 Finally, Fig. 18 presents the results of integrating Mamdani's fuzzy logic system with the Gaussian membership function, illustrating its effectiveness in combining fuzzy inference with the Gaussian approach for comprehensive and accurate classification.
-These results collectively demonstrate
+These results collectively demonstrate the robustness and versatility of